fonsecamar/cosmos-global-secondary-index/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run the application using the Azure Functions Core Tools.

+## Note

+> - This sample assumes a single account per SSN.
+>
+> - If multiple accounts are allowed per SSN, the accountIndex collection should either have another partition key to allow multiple entries per SSN or store an array of account IDs.
+>
+> - Global Secondary Index should be used with exact match queries.

 ## License